zorun/kea-hook-runscript/README.md

 If you have more examples of usage, feel free to contribute your Kea config and your scripts!

+### Managing routes for IPv6 delegated prefixes

+When delegating IPv6 prefixes with DHCPv6-PD, it is necessary to add the corresponding routes in the kernel.

+This example script adds/removes static IPv6 routes whenever Kea delegates an IPv6 prefix through DHCPv6-PD or when the lease expires.

+See the included [README](examples/ipv6_prefix_delegation/README.md) for more explanations and the [source](examples/ipv6_prefix_delegation) with the script and an example Kea configuration.

 ### Handing out IPv4 addresses in /32 subnets

 This example allows to lease IPv4 addresses individually (/32 subnets), by